-The Office of Adult and Graduate Studies (AGS) is the administrative body for the M.Ed. degree program, making and implementing administrative policy as necessary.
+The Graduate & Professional Studies (GPS) department is the administrative body for the M.Ed. degree program, making and implementing administrative policy as necessary.

 Background Information

 The Master in Education program (M.Ed.) builds on the traditional (baccalaureate-level) teacher education program at OKWU.
 Graduates of the traditional program as well as other experienced teachers are instructed within the guidelines provided in this Conceptual Framework and philosophy of the School of Education and Exercise Science.
 Experienced teachers have their knowledge of the OKWU framework both reinforced and expanded as they progress through the courses and requirements of the M.Ed. program guidelines.